 Nearly one out of every four U.S. households is involved with caregiving (23% or 22.4 million households).
 Nearly 7 million of them are long distance caregivers.

 Caregivers can be neighbors, daughters, sons, nieces, nephews, family friends, or faith community family.
 Caregivers can provide a range of support from grocery shopping, snow removal, a friendly visit, and more direct support such as meal preparation, bathing, dressing, housekeeping and 24 hour care.
-Regardless of what you do to provide support for someone, you are a caregiver and you need and deserve the latest information about community resources, support and assistance available to make decisions about your loved one's care.
-Central Plains Area Agency on Aging (CPAAA) is here to support you and your elderly loved one.
-Learn about caregiver programs and other support services that can assist you and support you in your caregiving role by clicking on the following link.
+Regardless of what you do, you are a caregiver.

-Caregiving Step by Step DVD - available for $20 or check out through the lending library.
-This DVD is a ten part video series offering strategies and solutions for caregivers of older adults.
+Caregiving Step by Step DVD - available for $20 this DVD offers practical education on how to complete tasks for your loved one safely including transfer training, mealtime, oral care along with helpful strategies and solutions for caregivers of older adults.
 Click above to view the content of the dvd.
-For more information contact 316-660-5120 or 800-367-7298.
+To order the DVD contact 855-200-2372.

 It is not uncommon for caregivers to visit a loved one and suddenly realize something has changed.
 10 warning signs your loved one may need help.

 A risk for falling can increase with health decline or can be a result of decreased balance or home design.
 Learn more about fall prevention.

 Join the conversation, chat regularly with the caregiver care manager at CPAAA and provide your feedback and expertise to a posted topic each week.
 Follow the weekly topics on CPAAA's Facebook and join the conversation every Friday by clicking on Caregiver Chat.